Free Will and Determinism: The Landscape

 If our brains do function deterministically, that means that at every moment, the circumstances we are in plus the laws of nature necessitate our actions.
 This seems to undermine the idea that we have a genuine choice among a variety of options, and the idea that we should be held responsible for the actions we perform.

-There are three classic philosophical responses to the conflict between thinking of ourselves as part of the natural order and our conscious experience of ourselves as beings with an open-ended future.
+There are three classic philosophical responses to the conflict between thinking of ourselves as part of the natural order and our conscious experience of ourselves as having an open-ended future.

 Hard determinism: all human actions are causally determined, and none are free.